|Sales||01457 858 888|

 Managed by Partner Chris Swales, who has been actively involved in the Glossop housing market since 1991, we are able to offer an unrivalled knowledge of the area.

-Open seven days a week and with the very latest state of the art technology, we are able to offer a wide selection of property, providing on screen tours either on-line and in the comfort of your own home or within the branch.
+Open six days a week and with the very latest state of the art technology, we are able to offer a wide selection of property, providing on screen tours either on-line and in the comfort of your own home or within the branch.

 Our experienced sales team proactively telephone details of every new instruction to all suitable buyers, to generate as many viewing appointments as possible.
 We also obtain feedback and keep you up-to-date with regular marketing reviews.
 Once a sale has been negotiated and the best price achieved for your property, we will monitor the sales progress through to a satisfactory completion.